 - NHMRC Project Grant, Can real-time biofeedback of foot clearance be used to assist with gait rehabilitation following stroke?

-This research project is available to PhD students to join as part of their thesis.
+This research project is available to PhD students, Honours students, Post Doctor Researchers to join as part of their thesis.

 Please contact the Research Group Leader to discuss your options.